-Genetic data should be obtained for the populations used as source for translocation, and for several generations of the translocated populations (transplants and newly established individuals and their seed progeny).
-For some species, the long recruitment time lags represent a constraint for monitoring new generations (Bowles et al. 2015; Fotinos et al. 2015; Rodríguez-Rodríguez et al. 2018).
-Natural healthy populations may serve as reference populations (Menges 2008).
-Sample sizes -number of individuals and number of seeds per maternal plant for examining seed progeny- depend on the addressed question(s) and on the analyses to be performed (e.g. Basey et al. 2015; Godefroid & Van Rossum 2018).
-Mapping individuals in the field can be required for estimating pollen and seed dispersal distances (see section 3).
+Genetic data should be obtained for the populations used as sources for translocations and for several generations of the translocated populations (transplants and newly established individuals and their seed progeny).
+For some species, long recruitment time lags constrain monitoring of new generations (Bowles et al. 2015; Fotinos et al. 2015; Rodríguez-Rodríguez et al. 2018).
+Natural functioning populations may serve as reference populations (Menges 2008).
+Sample sizes-number of individuals and number of seeds per maternal plant for examining seed progeny-depend on the questions addressed and on the analyses to be performed (e.g., Basey et al. 2015; Godefroid & Van Rossum 2018).
+Mapping individuals in the field can be required for estimating pollen and seed dispersal distances (see "Contemporary Gene Flow" below).